rbiswas-mirp/pandoras-box-updates/src/content/participation-certificate-update-2/index.md

   2nd Update Regarding Participation Certificates
 </h1>

 Participation certificates will be provided shortly on the behalf of the organizers.
 We are working on it and will be provided soon.
+Stay tuned.